From LimeSurvey Manual

 You might have to conduct a survey where you want to limit it to 25 male and 30 female respondents.
 In this case, you will have to apply two quota limits: one on males and one on females.
 This will give you a maximum of 25 males who will be able to complete the survey, and a maximum of 30 females who can complete the survey.

 Let's suppose now that you want 50 answers from males and 50 answers from females.
 Please note that each answer that triggers the quota must be introduced in its own quota box.
 Adding the two answers in the same box will result in collecting 50 answers, regardless of the respondents' gender distribution (e.g., the distribution can be 40 males and 10 females, or 20 males and 30 females, and so on).
 Continue reading this wiki page and see the examples subsection get a grasp on the usage of the quota system.

 Activating the quota system while the survey responses table is not empty

 Note that a quota system does not necessarily have to be added before you activate your survey.
 If you decide to activate the quota system at a later date, it will start to check the survey responses table and look for those entries that are marked as being complete.
 Then, it checks if the quota condition is met or not.
 If it is met, the next survey responses/entries that will be received will be marked as being incomplete.

-For example, if you have previously gathered 1000 answers from women and you introduced after a couple of weeks the quota limit of 800 for women, the next answers from women will have their answers stored either completely or incompletely (depending on the way in which the questions are displayed - see the above wiki section for more details) and will have the entries marked as being incomplete.
+For example, if you have previously gathered 1000 answers from women and you introduced after a couple of weeks the quota limit of 800 for women, the next answers you will receive from women will be marked as being incomplete.
+The other 200 answers will appear in the survey responses table as being complete because the quota was applied after the answers were collected.

-The quota system does not store any answers or record the number any of the submitted survey answers!
+The quota system does not store any answers and it does not record the number of the submitted survey answers!
 Think of it as a filter that is applied on the survey responses table.
 Basically, it looks into the completed column and those question columns that contain the answers to which one or more quotas are applied to.

 Supported question types